 - Have your best blog posts to help position you as the expert

-Your copywriting can help with positioning.
-For instance you could say: ‘New York Times, Best Selling Author, or America’s favourite podcast for your niche’. (if it’s true of course.)
+- Your copywriting can help with positioning.
+For instance, you could say: ‘New York Times, Best Selling Author, or America’s favorite podcast for your niche’. (if it’s true of course.)

 - Display your accreditations, qualifications, industry association logos, etc.

-- Just by having a professional website design will help with how your prospects perceive your business
+- Just having a professional website design will help with how your prospects perceive your business

 Principle #4: Consistency

-As humans we are wired to recognise patterns and we are far more likely to remember something that’s consistent.
+As humans, we are wired to recognize patterns and we are far more likely to remember something that’s consistent.
 Here are some things to consider to improve consistency…

 - Release content consistently or sending emails consistently.